Search results for

 This chart shows the MDAQS results for the Earfun Wave Pro in default mode.
 The Timbre score is 4, The Distortion score is 2.6, the Immersiveness score is 3.9, and the Overall Score is 3.5).

-An overall score of 3.5 out of 5 is average for headphones in this category.
+An overall score of 3.5 out of 5 is acceptable for headphones in this category.

 Loading chart ...

 The chart above shows the default frequency response of the EarFun Wave Pro alongside the SoundGuys headphone preference curve.
-The headphones generally follow our preference curve, with some minor deviations.
-Most notably, the default sound of the headphones has a slight under-emphasis around 300Hz and 3kHz, and above 10kHz.
+The headphones deviate quite a lot from our preference curve.
+Most notably, the default sound of the headphones has a pronounced under-emphasis around 300Hz and 3kHz, and above 10kHz.

 Get the most for your money with the Anker Soundcore Life Q20